pendulum-project/nts-pool-draft/draft-nts-pool.md

 When client is properly authenticated, the server SHOULD not perform Key Extraction for but rather use the keys provided by the client in the extension field.
 This allows a pool to do key negotiation on behalve of its users with the downstream NTS-KE servers, even though it terminates the TLS connection.

-When used, the client MUST provide an AEAD Algorithm Negotiation record with precisely one algorithm.
-The data in the record must have length twice the key length N of the AEAD algorithm in the AEAD Algorithm Negotiation record.
+When used, the client MUST provide an AEAD Algorithm Negotiation record with precisely one algorithm, and a Next Protocol Negotiation record with precisely one next protocol.
+The data in the Fixed Key Request record must have length twice the key length N of the AEAD algorithm in the AEAD Algorithm Negotiation record.
 The first N bytes MUST be the C2S Key and the second set of N bytes MUST be the S2C key.
 Clients MAY use Keep Alive in combination with this record.

 MUST not be sent by a server.
 Server SHOULD treat extension field as unknown when sent by any client not authorized to make fixed key requests.